significa/significa-start/src/templates/react-native/README.md

 ## 3. Build

-This boilerplate is prepared to run in the Appcenter, where build and distribute the application for both: iOS and Android.
+This boilerplate is prepared to run in Appcenter, where it will build and distribute the application for both iOS and Android.

 **Appcenter**